xunit/xunit/site/docs/query-filter-language.md

 ### Running a test project directly (Microsoft Testing Platform CLI mode) or via `dotnet test`

-You can specify a query filter using `--query-filter expression` (note that if the expression contains spaces, you should quote the whole expression, like `--query-filter "expression"` so that the parser knows where your expression starts and ends).
+You can specify a query filter using `--filter-query expression` (note that if the expression contains spaces, you should quote the whole expression, like `--filter-query "expression"` so that the parser knows where your expression starts and ends).

 > Examples:
 >
-> * `bin/Debug/net8.0/MyTests.exe --query-filter /[category=fast]` (Microsoft Testing Platform CLI mode)
+> * `bin/Debug/net8.0/MyTests.exe --filter-query /[category=fast]` (Microsoft Testing Platform CLI mode)
-> * `dotnet test -- --query-filter /[category=fast]`
+> * `dotnet test -- --filter-query /[category=fast]`